open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

 # easyrtcCmd

-The easyrtcCmd is the core socket.io emit type which easyRTC uses to send and receive commands.
+The easyrtcCmd is the core socket.io emit type which EasyRTC uses to send and receive commands.

 ## Incoming (to server)